Sergeant Cecil: Background

-Sergeant Cecil was a chestnut with a white blaze and four white socks horse bred in Dorset by Don Hazzard.
+Foaled on 2 May 1999, Sergeant Cecil was a chestnut with a white blaze and four white socks horse bred in Dorset by Don Hazzard.
 When the foal was six months old he was purchased privately by Terry Cooper for £1,000 with a further £400 to be paid if he won two races.
 Cooper named the horse after his father, Sergeant Cecil Edward Cooper.
 The colt was gelded and sent into training with Seamus Mullins.
 The trainer's stable groom Lou Griffin remembered him as "very cheeky, never nasty, but very cocksure, very much the big I am...
-He was always doing something you’d want to stop him doing".
+He was always doing something you'd want to stop him doing".

 He was the most successful racehorse sired by King's Signet, a sprinter who recorded his biggest win in the Stewards' Cup.
 Sergeant Cecil's dam Jadidh was a durable mare who contested 66 races and won seven times over hurdles.
 She was descended from Rockfoil, a half-sister to Rockfel.

 Racing career

 Early career

 Sergeant Cecil ran twice as juvenile in 2001, and showed no racing ability as he finished unplaced in maiden races at Kempton Park Racecourse on 24 September and Bath Racecourse a week later, starting at odds of 100/1 on both occasions.
 In the following year the gelding failed to make any impression in his first four races, running unplaced in minor staying events.
-After being transferred to the Devon stable of Rod Millman in late summer he showed some improvement without managing to win a race as he ran second twice and third once in his remaining five starts of the season.
+After being transferred to the Devon stable of Rod Millman in late summer he showed some improvement without managing to win a race as he ran second four times and third once in his remaining five starts of the season.

 In 2003 the gelding made steady progress and recorded his first success at his fourteenth attempt when he took a minor handicap race over one and three quarter miles at Sandown Park on 27 May.
 In similar events over the same course and distance he ran second on 14 June and then won again on 4 July.
 He was beaten on his three subsequent starts but showed good form when finishing second in the stayers' race at the Shergar Cup.

 As a five-year-old Sergeant Cecil continued to show solid, but unremarkable form in handicaps.
 He was placed in competitive events at Goodwood, Doncaster Racecourse and Haydock Park but his only success came over one and a half miles at Ascot Racecourse on 9 July.